shakenbird/igp-forum-site/src/content/posts/how-to-api-request-with-axios.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: How to make a API request with axios
+title: "How to make a API request with axios"
-excerpt: This posts is gonna explain to you how to do api request easily with axios package
+excerpt: "This posts is gonna explain to you how to do api request easily with axios package"
-createdAt: 2023-03-02
+createdAt: "2023-03-02"
 author: IHZAQ
 ---